Tokyo Mirage Sessions ♯FE: Music

 From an early stage, Atlus wanted to have Avex Group cooperating on musical numbers.
 The planned style, which would have vocal themes performed like music videos or sample trailers, needed a level of professionalism the team felt only Avex could provide.
 The in-game music was composed by Yoshiaki Fujisawa, who was famous for his work on the Japanese multimedia project Love Live!.
 Fujisawa was contacted in late 2013 by George Aburai, an in-house composer who also worked with multiple well-known entertainers at Avex Group.
 Fujisawa found the composition difficult as he was more used to composing for television series rather than video games.
 To help him, Atlus's sound team gave him advice about aspects such as the timing, feel, and emotive elements of tracks.
 Ultimately, he found the working environment fun and was pleased when he first saw a test video featuring one of his songs.
 As a central story theme was the entertainment industry, the soundtrack was filled with vocal tunes and "groovy" tracks.
 The game features stage performances involving the main characters, which were produced and choreographed by Aburai for Avex Group.
 The performances made use of full-motion capture, and the 3D animation for the choreographed performances was handled by Studio Anima.

 Aburai formed a group from various areas of Avex Group to work on production.
 After forming his team, Aburai worked to analyze the personalities and traits of the main cast to determine how their performances would play out, in addition to other factors such as their professions' impact on their portrayal.
 The only vocal theme composed by Fujisawa was "Fire Emblem ~Drama of Light~", which used an arranged version of the Fire Emblem theme composed by Yuka Tsujiyoko.
 The remaining vocal themes each handled by different composers, many either working with or with previous ties to Avex Group.
 A prominent theme was "Reincarnation", which was the first song to be created and gave Aburai the most trouble as it would set the standard of the game's music.
 Two notable songs not performed by the main cast were "Distance between you and me" by the fictional idol group Emotional Key, performed by Karin Nanami, Yumi Wakatsuki and Mina Nakazawa; and the in-game anime theme "Dia Sweet Witch" performed by former Idoling!!! singer Mayu Sekiya.

-A commercial CD release featuring all the game's vocal themes, Genei Ibunroku ♯FE Vocal Collection, was released February 10, 2016 by Avex Group's music label Avex Trax.
+A commercial CD release featuring all the game's vocal themes, Genei Ibunroku ♯FE Vocal Collection, was released on February 10, 2016 by Avex Group's music label Avex Trax.
 The CD included eighteen songs, all full versions mainly not heard in the game itself.
 A full soundtrack album, Genei Ibunroku ♯FE Encore Best Sound Collection, was released by Avex Trax on January 17, 2020.
 The 3-CD album included all the original vocal themes, official versions of the in-game music, and new music and the song "She Is..." from Encore.